Kazhnuz/faenza-vanilla-icon-theme/README.md

 - Faenza Fresh icons were designed by Tobias Bernard <bertob93@gmail.com>
 - [Mint-X-icons](https://github.com/linuxmint/mint-x-icons) is a project from the Linux Mint team.
 - [Faenza Sudo](http://invisioslice.deviantart.com/art/Faenza-Sudo-Apps-SVG-263094273) was created by invisioslice on deviantART
-- Some symbolic icons come from the Elementary icon theme
+- Some symbolic icons come from the Elementary icon theme and the Paper icon theme

 ## Changelog